-- Least Common Mechanism: The risk of allocation position for the different component will be different.
+- Least Common Mechanism: The risk of allocation position for the different components will be different.
 In case the shared state gets corrupted, this will eventually corrupt all the other mechanisms which depend on it.

-- Open Design Principle: According to this standard, architecture and programs need to develop as an open source thing — where there will be no secret as well as confidential algorithms associated with them.
+- Open Design Principle: According to this standard, architecture and programs need to develop as an open-source thing — where there will be no secret as well as confidential algorithms associated with them.

 - Acceptable Psychologically: According to this principle, security should not make any system complex or any resource challenging to access.
 In other words, because of strong security postures, it should not harm the UX and UI.

-- Separation of Privilege: There should not be single criteria for getting access to any resource; instead a series of diverse conditions for giving permissions for resource access makes the security better.
+- Separation of Privilege: There should not be single criteria for getting access to any resource; instead, a series of diverse conditions for giving permissions for resource access makes the security better.

 Best Practices for Securing REST APIs

-- Use HTTPS all the time: With the use of SSL, all the authentication credentials can be cut down to an arbitrarily produced access-token which uses the HTTP Basic Auth technique.
+- Use HTTPS all the time: With the use of SSL, all the authentication credentials can be cut down to an arbitrarily produced access-token, which uses the HTTP Basic Auth technique.

 - Use Hashed Password: hashing of the password is vital to shield RESTful services because even when your password gets compromised by hackers in a hacking attempt, they will not be able to read them out.
 Various hashing algorithms make this approach a fruitful one.
 Some of them are MD5, PBKDF2, bcrypt, SHA algorithms, etc.